recap-utr/arguegen/README.md

 ## Running

-- Start a spacy server in one terminal session:
+- Install our NLP server and start it in a terminal session: <https://github.com/ReCAP-UTR/NLP>

-  `./nlp.sh`

 - Run the adaptation in another session:
   `poetry run python -m arguegen`

 ## Folder Structure